frederickw082922/rhel10_cis_test/README.md

 Almalinux BaseOS, EPEL and many cloud providers repositories, do not allow gpgcheck(rule_1.2.1.2) or repo_gpgcheck (rule_1.2.1.3) this will cause issues during the playbook unless or a workaround is found.

+Audit - Running the audit sees an Increased RAM usage, improvements seen when dropping swappiness e.g. 5.
+Already improved by latest kernel update 6.12.0-55.12.1 as of 19-05-25

 ## Pipeline Testing

 uses: